-Though dogs are trained 2 hours per day for 6 months, their handlers also must demonstrate they can control the dog, are committed to providing them with appropriate care, and be committed to continual training of their best friend.
-Once the 6 month training period is complete, the team (dog and handler) must be able to demonstrate the following skills to 90% accuracy both at home and in public:
+Though dogs are trained two hours per day for six months, their handlers also must demonstrate they can control the dog, are committed to providing them with appropriate care, and be committed to continual training of their best friend.
+Once the six-month training period is complete, the team (dog and handler) must be able to demonstrate the following skills to 90% accuracy both at home and in public.

 - Getting out of a vehicle: The dog must wait patiently while his handler gets organized for their outing.
 The dog can't wander away or sniff any bystanders.